Tennis Challenge In a recent U.S. Open tennis tournament, there w... | Channels for Pearson+

 Tennis Challenge In a recent U.S. Open tennis tournament, there were 945 challenges made by singles players, and 255 of them resulted in referee calls that were overturned.
 The accompanying table lists the results by gender.

-c.
-If two different challenges are randomly selected without replacement, find the probability that they both resulted in an overturned call.
+a.
+If 1 of the 945 challenges is randomly selected, what is the probability that it resulted in an overturned call?

 Verified step by step guidance